All Hallow’s Eve Germany 1521

 “Cage the monster with prayer,” called another who began to recite the 23rd Psalm as his colleagues began to slash at the thicket with a variety of agricultural implements.
 The peasants’ sharpened spades, billhooks and sickles hacked away at the foliage but as the last branch was cut away Thomas leapt from his hiding place and screamed at his persecutors

-In truth, Thomas’ strategy was risky, as he’d disarmed himself, but the peasants’ courage evaporated with the death of their preacher and they fled into the forest like frightened roebucks.
+In truth, Thomas’ strategy was a risky gamble, as he’d disarmed himself, but the rest of the peasants’ courage evaporated with the death of their preacher and they fled into the forest like frightened roebucks.
 Thomas sent them on their way with another demonic howl before falling to his knees as the feelings of pain, relief and exhaustion competed for competed for control of his body.
 For the next hour Thomas could nothing but curse the mother who bore him and the God that created such suffering in the bodies of men but at last the tide of agony receded and Thomas was able to renew his journey.

 All Thomas had to do, was to make his way back to London and unravel the strange cypher that the Italian had used to encrypt the notes that accompanied his sketches but solving the riddle of the Da Vinci code was the least of Thomas’ worries.
 He would have to pass through five hundred miles of bandit-infested forest before he reached the safety of England’s shores and all he had to help him were his sword, his wits and a rotten wolf skin…